youngboy/engine-docs/source/troubleshooting.md

 * Platform of GraphQL server
 * The query submitted and the full response

-Submit your issue to [support@apollographql.com](mailto:support@apollographql.com) or join our Apollo public slack #engine channel here (https://apollographql.slack.com/).
+Submit your issue to [support@apollographql.com](mailto:support@apollographql.com) or join our Apollo public slack [#engine channel](https://apollographql.slack.com/messages/C7FFYGLQG).